cedar-policy/cedar-java/CedarJavaFFI/README.md

 cargo test
 ```

+To test methods in `interface.rs`, the code creates a JVM instance.
+If you encounter errors indicating that Java cannot be found, verify that the `JAVA_HOME` environment variable is properly set on your system.
+For more details about JVM initialization from Rust, see the [jni crate documentation](https://docs.rs/jni/latest/jni/struct.JavaVM.html#launching-jvm-from-rust).

 Typically you will want to use `../CedarJava` in your project and won't care about `CedarJavaFFI`.

 ## Security